thimens/DataMapper/README.md

 return db.Get<IEnumerable<Order>>(CommandType.Text, query, null, "Id"); //no parameters
 ```
-The property `Id` will be used as key to fill the list of orders.
+The property `Id` will be used as key to add to the list of orders.

 ### Lists and DBNull